 It is completely normal for young students to be wiggly and distracted during Rest while they first explore this practice.
-They will grow their abilities to be calm, still, and quiet over time with practice.
+With practice they will grow their abilities to be calm, still, and quiet over time.

 You can use a bell to indicate that it is time to sit up from resting.